 Looking for more inspired seafood recipes?
 Try these other favorites:

-- Southern Style Shrimp and Grits with Andouille Sausage – Creamy, cheesy grits are topped with delicious shrimp and andouille sausage and are perfect for weekend brunch or a weeknight dinner.
+- Southern Style Shrimp and Grits with Andouille Sausage – Creamy, cheesy grits are topped with delicious shrimp and andouille sausage, making them perfect for a weekend brunch or a weeknight dinner.

 - Sesame Seed Crusted Tuna Steak with Mango Salsa – Seared Tuna with a sesame seed crust topped with fresh mango salsa.
 Healthy, delicious dinner ready in less than 30 minutes.